rambodazimi/Barrel-shifters-ripple-carry-and-BCD-adders/README.md

 <h3>Description</h3>

+<h4>4-bit Barrel Shifter</h4>
 You are required to implement the 4-bit barrel shifter in VHDL using both structural and behavioral styles.
 To obtain a structural description of the 4-bit barrel shifter, you are required to use the structural description of the 2-to-1 multiplexer.
 Write a structural VHDL description for the 4-bit circular barrel shifter by instantiating the structural description of the 2-to-1 multiplexer 8 times.

 Once completed, you are required to implement the 4-bit circular barrel shifter using the behavioral style.
 One way to obtain a behavioral description of the 4-bit circular barrel shifter is the use of VHDL select statements.
 Write a behavioral VHDL code for the 4-bit circular barrel shifter using a single VHDL select statement only.

-In this section, you will be asked to perform the design and simulation of the following two adder circuits: (a) a 4-bit ripple-carry adder; and (b) a one-digit binary coded decimal (BCD) adder.
+In this section, you will be asked to perform the design and simulation of the following two adder circuits:

+(a) a 4-bit ripple-carry adder;

+(b) a one-digit binary coded decimal (BCD) adder.

 Details of the assignments are described below.

 <h4>Ripple-Carry Adder (RCA)</h4>

 In this section, you will implement a structural description of a 4-bit ripple-carry adder using basic addition components: half-adders and full-adders.

 A half-adder is a circuit that takes two binary digits as inputs, and produces the result of the addition of the two bits in the form of a sum and carry signals.
 The carry signal represents an overflow into the next digit of a multi-digit addition.